INSIDE : Get an inside look into renovating a kitchen for less. Find tips and tricks to save money while getting a high end look.

 A little back story:

-Rewind, three years ago… the hubs and I were expecting our first baby and as any normal couple who are preparing to take on that huge responsibility of parenthood and make major life changes would do… we decided it would be an ideal time to completely gut and renovate our kitchen.
+Let’s rewind three years ago.
+The husband and I were expecting our first baby and as any normal couple who are preparing to take on that huge responsibility of parenthood and make major life changes would do… we decided it would be an ideal time to completely gut and renovate our kitchen.

-This was our kitchen for many years (5+ years).
-This picture was taken shortly after we moved in.
-Sometimes I wonder why we bought this house when I look back at the early pictures.
+This was previously our kitchen for many years (5+ years).
+This picture below was taken shortly after we moved in.
+Sometimes I wonder why we bought this house when I look back at the early pictures – ha.

-We saw potential but now all I see is lots of dark original to the house cabinetry, fake butcher block counter tops, odd textured stripe wall paper, and a single large florescent light overhead.
-Oy.
+We saw the potential but now all I see is a lot of dark, original to the house, cabinetry.
+Ridiculous fake butcher block counter tops, odd textured stripe wall paper and a single large florescent light overhead.
+Wow.

 Have you done a kitchen remodel yourself?
 Was it a multi-year process like ours?
 I’d love to hear your kitchen stories.